playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 ![A quite simple desk setup.
 Doing some LumaFusion edits!](setup.jpeg)

-*Update: After quite some time with Magic Keyboard for iPad on the desk, I revised the setup, with the tablet laying flat under the monitor to quickly take handwritten notes or drawings, with the Keychron K2 + Magic Trackpad 2 as input devices.
+*Update: After quite some time with the Magic Keyboard for iPad on my desk, I revised the setup, with the tablet laying flat under the monitor to quickly take handwritten notes or drawings, with the Keychron K2 + Magic Trackpad 2 as input devices.
 We’ll see if it sticks!*

 ## Software Dev: Remote Server and Native Apps